 Turn your anger into something positive:

-It’s normal to feel mad when someone has been nasty to you online.
+It’s normal to feel mad when someone has been mean to you online.
 Being angry can be a positive thing, as it means you understand that what happened to you was unfair and not your fault.
 However, it’s important to remember that there is a difference between anger and aggression.
 Don’t let you anger lead to you doing something mean back to the person who bullied you.
 If your anger is making you want to hurt someone, break something or hurt yourself then it’s worth reaching out for help.